azawawi/SwiftyZeroMQ/README.md

-# ZeroMQ Swift Bindings for iOS
+# ZeroMQ - Swift Bindings for iOS

 [![Swift][swift-badge]][swift-url]
 [![Platform][platform-badge]][platform-url]
 [![License][mit-badge]][mit-url]

-This package provides [Swift](http://swift.org) API bindings for the famous [ZeroMQ](http://zeromq.org) library.
+This project provides iOS [Swift](http://swift.org) bindings for the [ZeroMQ](http://zeromq.org) C library.
 The code is written in Swift 3 and uses a bundled stable iOS [`libzmq.a`](https://github.com/zeromq/libzmq) binary.

 **Note: At the moment, please consider the project experimental.**